 A sweeping spiral staircase soars through the four-storey building, while light floods down from a central glass dome.
 The iconic F&M eau de nil blue and gold colour scheme with flashes of rose pink abounds on both the store design and the packaging of the fabulous ground-floor treats, including chocolates, biscuits, teas and preserves.

 A food hall in the basement has a good range of fresh produce; Fortnum’s Bees honey comes from beehives on top of the building.
 There are various eateries, including an ice-cream parlour.
 The famous hampers start from £60 – though they rise to a whopping £6,000 for the most luxurious.

-The first floor is for homewares: china- and glassware as well as finishing touches such as silver scoops for stilton, eau de nil linen and cashmere hot water bottles; there are regular cooking sessions too.
+The first floor is for homewares: china- and glassware as well as finishing touches such as silver scoops for stilton, F&M coloured linen and cashmere hot water bottles; there are regular cooking sessions too.

 The second floor is home to beauty rooms, fashion accessories, jewellery and a perfumery, while the third floor has menswear, luggage and writing accessories, along with an excellent wrapping service.

-The five restaurants, all redesigned by David Collins (of Wolseley fame), are equally impressive, with the ice-cream parlour a welcome addition.
-A new food hall in the basement has a huge range of fresh and dried produce, as well as top-notch wines from all over the world, meaning that Fortnum & Mason is no longer just a place for a picnic hamper, biscuits or an eye-catching jar of pickle.
+The five restaurants, all redesigned by David Collins (of Wolseley fame), are equally impressive, with the ice cream parlour a welcome addition.
+A new food hall in the basement has a huge range of fresh and dried produce, as well as top-notch wines from all over the world, meaning that Fortnum & Mason is no longer just a place for a picnic hamper, biscuits or an eye-catching jar of pickles.

 Look out too for craft exhibitions, literary lunches as well as gallery collaborations.
 Fortnum & Mason is fabulously redolent of a time when luxury meant the highest degree of comfort rather than ostentation and remains a treat for all who venture through its oak doors.